The road to Bern via Geneva

 - How should cross-cutting issues such as privacy, data protection, security, and trade-offs be dealt with?

 - How can decision-makers improve their use of data?
 How can data be better visualised?

-The outcomes of the ‘Road to Bern via Geneva’ dialogues – including research and outcomes of discussions – will be compiled and illustrated, to feed into the WDF.
-This contribution from Geneva will be presented at the UN WDF in order to initiate and facilitate the implementation of the recommendation on sharing digital public goods made by UN High-Level Panel on Digital Cooperation and allow further steps.
+The outcomes of the ‘Road to Bern via Geneva’ dialogues – including research and outcomes of discussions – will be compiled and illustrated, to feed into the Virtual WDF.
+These outcomes will be presented at the Virtual UN WDF in order to initiate and facilitate the implementation of the recommendation on sharing digital public goods made by UN High-Level Panel on Digital Cooperation and allow further steps.